TABSE District Institutional Members

 WHO SHOULD ATTEND TABSE & TABPHE STATE CONFERENCE?

-TABSE members, supporters, superintendents, principals, school board members, education human resource professionals, deans, professors, education department heads, administrative/educational support staff, teachers, parents, curriculum specialists, students, clergy, employers, job seekers and any individual or organization concerned about the education of our state’s children.
+TABSE and TABPHE members, supporters, superintendents, principals, higher education administrators, school and college board members, education human resource professionals, deans, professors, education department heads, administrative/educational support staff, teachers, parents, curriculum specialists, students, clergy, employers, job seekers and any individual or organization concerned about the education of our state’s children and adult learners.

 Relevant issues faced by district leaders, principals, higher education administrators and aspiring leaders, including counselors and school/college board members.

 Curriculum alignment, instructional design, and assessment development strategies that result in improved student learning.
 Specifically addressing topics such as literacy, college developmental education, Science, Technology and Math (STEM).

 Parent and Community Involvement

 Practices that promote parental/family engagement, as well as building sustainable partnerships that benefit local communities.